lin-chen-VA/MDPI_Molecules_2020/README.md

 	> python -W ignore HBOS/detection.py datasetFolder Analysis

-* <font color="red">NCSAnomaly.py</font>, calcualte the HBOS score for each residue of proteins in a folder
+* **NCSAnomaly.py**, calcualte the HBOS score for each residue of proteins in a folder

 * Used to generate the reference